Hi! Thanks for coming here to find out a little bit more about me…

-I found yoga in 2000 after suffering an injury.
-Frustrated by inactivity I wandered into a gym yoga class one day, thinking it might help.
-As fate would have it, the class was taught by an inspiring teacher and I was hooked!
-A few years later, I took a month off work to live in an ashram and immerse myself fully in yoga.
+How did I get here?
+Well, I was definitely not born on a meditation cushion chanting mantras!
+I found yoga the same way many people do – I suffered an injury and was trying to fast-track my recovery.
+I wandered into the nearest gym and took the first yoga class.
+As luck would have it, the instructor had a commanding presence.
+I was drawn to the clarity and intelligence of her instruction and her passion.
+After a few classes, she took me under her wing and eventually encouraged me to advance my studies.
+So, I took a month off work to live in a Sivananda ashram and immerse myself fully in yoga.
 To prepare, I had to find a tent that would be my home for a month and give up caffeine and meat.
 Worse (for an Italian) I was also not allowed to eat onion or garlic!
 But, I soon discovered that giving up meat or spices were the least of the challenges of ashram life.
-Much more difficult was the process of quieting my mind and focusing my attention long enough to feel comfortable in my own skin.
-Free of the distractions of daily life, I realised there were parts of myself I had never really seen.
+Much more difficult was the process of witnessing (and trying to care for) the parts of myself I’d managed to avoid for so long by staying busy with work and sports and…well…just about anything I could find to avoid quiet, contemplative space.
 A month later I emerged with the title of yoga teacher and the new yogic name of Purna, which can be translated as “fullness” or “wholeness”.
-But rather than feeling full, I felt like I had only just begun…
+But rather than feeling whole, I felt kind of pulled apart…

 Reflecting on the name Purna and why it was given to me so many years ago in the ashram, I came across this quote:

 The attainment of wholeness requires one to stake one’s whole being.
 Nothing less will do; there can be no easier conditions, no substitutes, no compromises – Carl Jung

 It’s a pretty fierce challenge but I think I’m up for it!
 Care to join me?